Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: Introduction

-Application of the original Granger causality relies on linear Gaussian autoregressive models and therefore on the assumption that the analysed system is covariance stationary \citep{granger_investigating_1969}.
-In this context, a common way to test for Granger causality between two series is to estimate a vector autoregressive model (VAR) and then test the significance of the off diagonal coefficients of interest \citep{granger_investigating_1969,lutkepohl2005new}.
+In the context of linear Gaussian autoregressive models, for which the restrictions are Gaussianity and linearity, which imply stationarity in most cases, a common way to test for Granger causality between two series is to estimate a vector autoregressive model (VAR) and then test the significance of the off diagonal coefficients of interest \citep{hamilton_time_1994,lutkepohl2005new}.

-However, in neuroscience data are usually nonstationary and this characteristic is moreover of interest.
+However, in neuroscience the data are usually nonstationary and this characteristic is moreover of interest.
+In the simplest case, the data are stationnary up to a particular point where the Gaussian process has been perturbed away from its stationary distribution (perhaps by some external intervention).
 We therefore want to derive a causality-statistic that allows us to capture the causal structure differentially for each time.

-This will be achieved by extending Basic causality statistic letting the VAR model evolve in time.
-This time-varying VAR model is strongly over-parametrized.
-In addition, we need: an objective criterion for model order selection, to deal with datasets containing several trials (or epochs) and to capture short- and long-range causal dependencies between signals due to specific frequency characteristics.
+Basic causality statistic has therefore to be extended to the nonstationary case in order to be suitably applied in a neuroscience context, which can be achieved by letting the VAR model evolve in time.